 - Jane Kimani is the CEO of Pointers Global Consultants Ltd. in Nairobi, Kenya.

-- She will support a Youth Hub that provide employment and mentorship programs to individuals with disabilities in Nyeri, Kenya.
+- Her small grant award will support disability mainstreaming of all initiatives at a civic Youth Hub that provides employment and mentorship programs to youth in Nyeri Province, Kenya.

 - The Youth Hub is run by the Archdiocese of Nyeri Catholic Church, 60 miles away from Nairobi.
 It is the only youth employment hub that serves its county.